Bring on Miami: Coaches will have players' attention as Tigers prepare for Canes

 The good news is that the coaches shouldn’t have any problem in getting the players’ attention heading into this week’s game against Miami.

-The Hurricanes have played just two games but have averaged the same number of points per game as the Tigers (42.3 points per game).
+The Hurricanes have played three games but have averaged the same number of points per game as the Tigers (42.3 points per game).
 The Canes are led by tranfer D’Eriq King, who is averaging 5.61 yards per rush (28-157) and is averaging 245.3 yards per game through the air.
 Running back Cam’Ron Harris has been explosive and has 311 yards on 38 carries (8.18 yards per rush) to go along with five rushing touchdowns.

 The Miami offensive line has been okay – not as good as what Virginia has – and the defense makes plays.